minprog/cs50x-1718-1819/sections/02 Strings/06 Cat.md

 If you want to make this exercise even more challenging, write the program in such a way that it does not replace 'cat' if it is part of another word.

     $ ./taboo
     Type something: The catholic cat of Catan works for the syndicate.
     Don't say that, say: The catholic dog of Catan works for the syndicate.

 ## Specification

-- Create a file called `cat.c` in your `~/workspace/section2/` directory.
+- Create a file called `taboo.c` in your `~/workspace/section2/` directory.
 - Write a program that takes a string from the user and replaces all instances of 'cat' for 'dog'.